Old Lighthouse Ruins and Signal Tower, Cape Clear Island, Co Cork

 • Cape Clear Distillery – Produces a unique gin infused with locally harvested honeysuckle, fuchsia and kelp; tastings are available at the craft shop.

-• Cape Clear International Storytelling Festival – Held the first full weekend in September since 1994, this three‑day event showcases professional storytellers from around the world.
+• Cape Clear International Storytelling Festival – Held the first full weekend in September since 1994 (virtual in 2020‑21).
+Ticketed events run across three days; prices vary by performance – check the festival website for the latest programme.

 • Heritage Centre & Fastnet Multimedia Display – Interactive exhibits on the island’s archaeology, maritime history and the iconic Fastnet Lighthouse.